-The current home owner of 235 Madison seeks to renovate their historic home, currently being utilized as a triplex, into a single-family residence with a detached accessory structure apartment for their legally blind daughter.
-The renovation scope would include removing non-original additions at the rear of the house and replacing them with one new addition that allows for a more open floor plan suitable to a single-family home.
+The current homeowner of 235 Madison seeks to renovate their historic home, currently being utilized as a triplex, into a smaller duplex with a detached accessory dwelling apartment for their legally blind daughter.
+The renovation scope would include removing non-original additions at the rear of the house and replacing them with one new addition that allows for more open floor plans within each unit.
 The detached accessory structure would be built by utilizing existing historic stone wall ruins on the rear west corner of the property.
 These walls were part of a two-story barn around 150 years ago and the intent is to build the studio apartment within the original footprint of the barn utilizing the existing stone.

-The existing house is approximately 1,818 SF and we are proposing to add 1,421 SF of additional living space to the property, including the studio apartment.
-In addition, the studio apartment structure will be only 460 SF, well under the allowed 1,110 SF for an accessory dethatched dwelling unit (40% of the 2,776 SF main house).
-The material palette for the new addition will be simple fiber cement board siding, standing seam metal roof and azek composite decking/porch.
-The studio apartment structure will be primarily stone, with similar siding as the addition.
+The existing structure is approximately 1,671 SF and we are proposing to reduce the overall footprint of the existing structure by approximately 45 SF.
+The new studio apartment structure will be approximately 495 SF, less than the allowed 650 SF for an accessory dethatched dwelling unit (40% of the 1,626 SF main house).
+The material palette for the new addition will be simple lap siding with metal apron, standing seam metal roof and wood porches.
+The studio apartment structure will be primarily stone and plaster with a matching metal roof.

-With HDRC's conceptual approval, we plan to next apply for a zoning variance from the Board of Adjustment that would allow the studio apartment to be built within the setback area of the property where the existing stone walls are located.
-We have already received support from the Conservation Society and the adjacent neighbors who would be affected by this project.
+A zoning variance from the Board of Adjustment was previously approved to allow the studio apartment to be built within the setback area of the property where the existing stone walls are located.
+The project has also received support from the Conservation Society and the adjacent neighbors who would be impacted by this project.